kohlschutter/junixsocket/src/site/markdown/filedescriptors.md

 A privileged process (e.g., running as root, or as a UID with special access rights) opens the restricted file, and then exposes the file handle to another process via AF_UNIX sockets.

+File descriptors are sent as so-called "ancillary messages" along with regulary payload.
+They cannot be sent alone, so make sure that you send at least some data.

 ## Sending file descriptors

     AFUNIXSocket socket = ...